ksstormnet/cme-cpt-and-taxonomy/docs/architecture/OVERVIEW.md

 ### Hooks and Filters

-The persona system provides several hooks for extension:
+The persona system will provide several hooks for extension (planned):

 ```php
 // Modify detected persona